Frequently Asked Questions - Private Investigator (PI)

 • Three years of compensated experience totaling not less than 6,000 hours in investigative work, while employed by law enforcement agencies, collection agencies, insurance agencies, banks, courts, and other private investigation agencies, etc.

-• A college degree in criminal law, criminal justice or police science can be substituted for part of the experience.
+• The following degrees in criminal law, criminal justice, or police science can be substituted for part of the experience:

 • Pass a written exam.